This course may be taken prior to or during the same term.

-- Applicant must be nominated by the chairperson of the proposed master's program and be approved by the respective college dean.
+- Applicant must be nominated by the department chairperson of the proposed master's program.

 - An applicant who has not yet graduated must be a candidate for graduation from UWF with an active Application for Graduation.

-- Admission of a UWF undergraduate is provisional upon the awarding of the baccalaureate degree prior to commencement of graduate study.
+- Admission is provisional upon the awarding of the baccalaureate degree prior to commencement of graduate study.

 - The application for express admission must be completed and received by the Graduate School at least one month prior to the start of graduate classes for the requested semester.
-The application must be submitted via the College Dean to the Graduate School.
+The application must be submitted via the admitting department or college to the Graduate School.